Alexhuszagh/rust-lexical/README.md

 # Documentation

 Lexical's documentation can be found on [docs.rs](https://docs.rs/lexical).
 For detailed background on the algorithms and features in lexical, see [lexical-core](lexical-core).
+Finally, for information on how to use lexical from C, C++, or Python, see [lexical-capi](lexical-capi).

 # Roadmap